-Students have 60 days after the end of the semester to petition for a retroactive course drop or withdrawal.
+Student have until 60 days after the end of the semester to petition for a retroactive course drop or withdrawal by submitting the Exception to Policy eForm available on the college website.
 This form will be reviewed by the Exception to Policy Committee.
 Students should include a written statement describing the circumstances and reasons for their appeal and any required documentation.

 All petitions must be signed by the student, legal guardian, power of attorney or executor (in case of death).
 Documentation may be required if the petition is from someone other than student.
-Students should complete the Exception to Policy Form located on the college website and include a written statement describing the circumstances and reasons for their appeal and attach supporting documentation.